-This scam is as old as e-commerce itself and occurs very frequently.
+This scam is as old as e-commerce itself and still occurs very frequently.
 A buyer will purchase an item online and say that it didn’t arrive and claim either a refund or replacement.

 The Replace and Refund Scam

-It’s important to remember that Amazon doesn’t ever ask you to login via an email so even if it looks legitimate, only logging in directly on Amazon will guarantee your account remains safe.
+It’s important to remember that Amazon doesn’t ever ask you to login via an email.
+Even if the email looks legitimate, only logging in directly on Amazon will guarantee your account remains safe.

 A common misconception is that if you can see the sender’s email address, it must be genuine.
 This is not the case as all emails from buyers are displayed in your seller central account, so ignore all messages sent from non-Amazon emails.

 If you receive an email from a buyer, never dispatch an item unless it appears in “Your Orders.”
 If an order is not in your order list, delete the email and do not respond to it.
 Scammers invent orders they say have occurred and ask for information about payment and shipping details to lure you into giving out information.
 Similarly, if you receive an email you are unsure of and it has an attachment, delete the email and do not open the attachment.

 Bad punctuation, spelling and grammar are indicators that the email is not from Amazon.
 Of course, some Amazon scammers are more sophisticated than others, so don’t go by this alone.
 If you’re not sure, just contact Amazon Support and they will be able to verify any messages to your account.

 Be very cautious about links you receive for payment.
 Amazon payments are always hosted on one of these domains:

 If there’s a link you are unsure of, do not click it.
 If you’ve clicked through from a spoofed or suspicious email and you entered your Amazon Payments account information, you should change your Amazon.com password immediately.
 Perhaps you’ve gone a step further and entered bank account details.
 If this is the case, you should contact your bank immediately.

 What to do if you think you have been scammed